ironoa/polkadot-k8s-monitor/README.md

 # Polkadot-K8s-Monitor

-A tool to deploy a Kubernetes monitoring cluster for your substrate based nodes.
+A tool to deploy a Monitoring System in a Kubernetes cluster for your Substrate based Nodes.
 The focus is specific on Validators.

 ## My on-chain Identity

-ALESSIO (on Polkadot): 16cdSZUq7kxq6mtoVMWmYXo62FnNGT9jzWjVRUg87CpL9pxP
+ALESSIO (Validator on Polkadot): 16cdSZUq7kxq6mtoVMWmYXo62FnNGT9jzWjVRUg87CpL9pxP
-ALESSIO (on Kusama): GaK38GT7LmgCpRSTRdDC2LeiMaV9TJmx8NmQcb9L3cJ3fyX
+ALESSIO (Validator on Kusama): GaK38GT7LmgCpRSTRdDC2LeiMaV9TJmx8NmQcb9L3cJ3fyX

 ![identity](assets/identity.png)